 Existing law requires certain types of facilities which provide residential services to children, including, without limitation, a public institution or agency to which a juvenile court commits a child, to obtain a background investigation of employees of the facilities.
-(NRS 62B.270, 424.031, 432A.170, 433B.183, 449.123) Sections 2, 4 and 12 of this bill require a department of juvenile justice services in a county whose population is 700,000 or more (currently Clark County) and an agency which provides child welfare services to obtain a background investigation of applicants for employment with, and employees of, the department or agency.
+(NRS 62B.270, 424.031, 432A.170, 433B.183,

+449.123) Sections 2, 4 and 12 of this bill require a department of juvenile justice services in a county whose population is 700,000 or more (currently Clark County) and an agency which provides child welfare services to obtain a background investigation of applicants for employment with the department or agency.
 Sections 2, 4 and 12 further require such a department or agency to obtain a background investigation of each employee of the department or agency at least once every 5 years after the initial investigation.
 Under sections 2, 4 and 12, an applicant for employment or an employee required to submit to a background investigation must submit a complete set of his or her fingerprints to the department or agency and written authorization permitting the department or agency to obtain certain information concerning the background of the applicant or employee.

 Sections 3, 5 and 13 of this bill: (1) require a department of juvenile justice services and an agency which provides child welfare services to deny employment to an applicant, or terminate the employment of an employee, who has been convicted of certain crimes or who has had a substantiated allegation of child abuse or neglect made against him or her; and (2) authorize a department of juvenile justice services and an agency which provides child welfare services to deny employment to an applicant, or terminate the employment of an employee, against whom certain criminal charges are pending.
 Under sections 3, 5 and 13, a department of juvenile justice services and an agency which provides child welfare services must provide an applicant for employment or an employee a certain period to correct any information that the applicant or employee believes to be incorrect.
-During the period in which an applicant or employee seeks to correct information, the applicant or employee: (1) must not have contact with a child or the family or guardian of a child in the course of any duties as an employee of a department of juvenile justice services or an agency which provides child welfare services; (2) may be placed on administrative leave without pay; and (3) may be subject to the internal disciplinary procedures of the department of juvenile justice services or the agency which provides child welfare services.
+During the period in which an applicant or employee seeks to correct information, the applicant or employee must not have contact with a child or the family or guardian of a child in the course of any duties as an employee of a department of juvenile justice services or an agency which provides child welfare services.